AES 128 remains secure in post-quantum world, expert argues

 Why This Matters

-Cryptography engineer Filippo Valsorda disputes widespread belief that quantum computers will halve AES 128's security strength.
-He argues Grover's algorithm cannot be parallelized like classical attacks, maintaining AES 128's viability against quantum threats despite popular misconceptions requiring 256-bit keys.
+Cryptography engineer Filippo Valsorda debunks widespread misconception that quantum computers will halve AES 128's security.
+He argues Grover's algorithm cannot be parallelized like classical brute-force attacks, maintaining AES 128's 30-year security record against quantum threats.